PrimosTI/softhsm2/README.md

 - `SOFTHSM2_VERSION`: The version of SoftHSMv2 to use.
 Default: `2.6.1`.

-Or specfify the url of the source tarball:
+Or specify the url of the source tarball:

 - `SOFTHSM2_SOURCE`: The url of the source tarball.
 Default: `https://github.com/opendnssec/SoftHSMv2/archive/${SOFTHSM2_VERSION}.tar.gz`.